 Workflows are categorized in various ways.
 At a basic level, they get grouped using one of these two approaches:

 - Sequential.
 This type of workflow has a series of steps that happen one after the other to complete the task.
 A loan application approval typically follows a sequential workflow, where a step is finished before the next one starts.
-A rules-driven workflow is a subset; based on sequential workflow, a rules-driven workflow progresses along a sequential path based on which rules get triggered.
+A rules-driven workflow is a subset of the sequential workflow category.
+It progresses along a sequential path based on which rules get triggered.

 There are other ways to categorize workflows, including the following three:

 - Process workflow.
-This approach is comprised of a predictable, repetitive sequence of tasks or steps.
+This approach comprises a predictable, repeatable sequence of tasks or steps.

 - Case workflow.
-With these processes, the exact sequence of steps needed to complete the task are unknown at the start and can vary case by case.
+With these processes, the exact sequence of steps needed to complete the task is unknown at the start and can vary case by case.

 - Project workflow.
-The flow of steps proceeds in a structured path similar to process workflow, but there is some flexibility in when, how and even if all those steps must happen.
+The flow of steps proceeds in a structured path similar to a process workflow, but there's some flexibility in when, how and even if all those steps must happen.

 Examples and uses of workflows

 Business workflows exist in every organization across all industries.
-Some follow similar steps, if not identical, in many organizations.
-Others are unique to industries or the enterprise that's using it.
+Some follow similar, if not identical, steps from one organization to another.
+Others are unique to industries or the enterprise that's using them.

 Workflows can be found in all departments and functions in an organization from product development and project management to back-office administration and front-end customer service.
 Some workflows are highly structured, while others are completely unstructured.
 Many fall between those two extremes.

 Each workflow moves data from one step to the next.
-That's what distinguishes a workflow from a checklist, which is a collection of unrelated tasks.
+That's what distinguishes a workflow from a checklist, which is a collection of related and unrelated tasks.

-A checklist can ensure adherence to the routine for powering down all electricity in a facility at the end of a business day.
-That's a process that doesn't necessarily involve specific steps happening in a certain order.
+A checklist can ensure team members adhere to a routine for powering down all electricity in a facility at the end of a business day.
+That's a process that doesn't necessarily involve specific steps where each one must happen in a certain order.